jlei523/avatar-server/README.md

 This is a modified version of gkoberger's avataaars server: https://github.com/gkoberger/avataaars

-Changes

-* Only supports SVGs, no PNGs.
-If you want PNG support, you can convert the SVGs to PNGs.
+**Changes**

 * Added endpoint to generate random avatars
 * Random avatars are optimized.
 IE. Girls won't have beards.
 Hair and beard colors are more likely to match.
+* Added different background colors
+* Only supports SVGs, no PNGs.
+If you want PNG support, you can convert the SVGs to PNGs.

 See the sign up folow on [Medtally.com](https://medtally.com) for an example.